buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_3_Let_Users_Mint_Your_NFT.md

 export default App;
 ```

 Okay a lot of stuff happening!
 The first thing we do is set up our `signer` which is what we need to actually send transactions on behalf of a user.
 See more [here](https://docs.ethers.io/v5/api/signer/).
 From there, we call `bundleDropModule.claim("0", 1)` to actually mint the NFT to the users wallet when they click the button.
-In this case the tokenId of our membership NFT is `0` so we pass 0.
+In this case the `tokenId` of our membership NFT is `"0"` so we pass `"0"`.
 Then, we pass `1` because we only want to mint one membership NFT to the user's wallet!

 Once it's all done, we do `setIsClaiming(false)` to stop the loading state.
 And, then we do `setHasClaimedNFT(true)` so that we can let our react app know that this user has successfully claimed an NFT.